What is Subsurface Utility Engineering or SUE?

 Jason Claus serves as Director of CHW's office in Jacksonville.
 Jason has over 26 years of experience and is a certified professional land surveyor and mapper in both Georgia and Alabama.
 He is proficient in AutoCAD, robotics, GPS equipment, and field software.
 Jason is responsible for overseeing all aspects of CHW’s office in Jacksonville including operations, quality control, accuracy and attention to detail while always emphasizing professionalism.

 Kevin Smith, PSM

-Kevin Smith, Project Manager to the Surveying + Mapping team, is a licensed surveyor with over ten years of experience in surveying and mapping, serving our clients with his strong background in civil and utility construction projects and hydrographic survey operations.
+Kevin Smith, Project Manager to the Surveying + Mapping team, is a licensed land surveyor with over ten years of experience in land surveying and mapping, serving our clients with his strong background in civil and utility construction projects and hydrographic survey operations.
 Kevin’s role as Project Manager plays a crucial role in implementing high-quality solutions for our clients.

 Nate Boles joined our team as Jr. Crew Chief all the way from Midway, Georgia, and will play a vital role in the continued growth of our Subsurface Utility Engineering (SUE) operations.
 Receiving hands-on training alongside Kevin Smith, Survey + Mapping Project Manager, Nate applied his non-destructive utility location knowledge using a hydro vacuum excavation equipment to a recent University of Florida project.